AJV009/mood_detector/README.md

 - Simply install the requirements.txt and run the picturetaker.py!
 - It would take a picture by pressing the spacebar
 - Automatically uploads to web page (app.py) which would interact with the Face API -> https://xaj-pyweb-app.azurewebsites.net/

+An Update : My services is down so you may have to build your own services and API keys!
+Am trying to fix this issue!